Paradox2102/anthill-anarchy-match-runner/README.md

 This software was written to assist Team Paradox (2102) with the administration of an off-season competition run along FRC-like lines.
 It provides a simple text display that can be shown to competitors and also overlaid on a video feed.
 It also provides a simple control interface that allows officials to start matches and display scores.

 Team lists, match lists, and match scores are maintained in a Google spreadsheet, which this service accesses read-only.
+(This is a deliberate design choice not to implement a user interface for entering data in a table and storing them persistently.)

 Note: There is no attempt to interact with driver station software, so teams are responsible for complying with start/stop.

 Two interfaces are provided:
 * http://localhost:8081/overlay.html - Team-/audience-facing view suitable for video overlay.
-Supports optional `delay` URL parameter giving a delay in seconds before server events are executed, e.g. http://localhost:8081/overlay.html?delay=10
+Supports optional `delay` URL parameter giving a delay in seconds before server events are executed, e.g. http://localhost:8081/overlay.html?delay=10 ; this is useful if the video feed has a significant (but consistent) delay.
 * http://localhost:8081/control.html - Administration view with buttons that change the state

-:warning: :sound: :mega: :boom: :headphones: :hear_no_evil: Warning: The overlay interface plays loud noises during the match, intended to be heard over speakers in a noisy competition environment.
+:warning: :sound: :mega: :boom: :headphones: :hear_no_evil: Warning: The overlay interface (and, via its preview iframe, the control interface) plays loud noises during the match, intended to be heard over speakers in a noisy competition environment.
 You may not enjoy the unadjusted headphone experience.

 Note: To use this yourself, you will minimally need to:
 * Create a Google service user account (see [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts))